 Natural cosmetics without animal testing

 We of TEAM DR JOSEPH have always refrained from animal testing and emphasize the careful and responsible production of our products.
 Our products are not available in any country that requires animal testing for product approval.
-For our natural cosmetics, we use highly effective raw materials of natural origin and of the highest quality for whose effectiveness and tolerability there is sufficient evidence.
+For our natural cosmetics, we use highly effective raw materials of natural origin and the highest quality for whose effectiveness and tolerability there is sufficient evidence.

 As a result of the EU Cosmetics Regulation of 2013, animal testing on cosmetics and their raw materials is completely banned in the European Union due to the provisions of the Cosmetics Regulation.
 These are legally binding bans, which means that all cosmetics manufacturers in the EU must comply with these requirements.